 If you keep the filter in contact with the tank wall, the vibrations will shake and rattle the two surfaces.
 The rattling sound terrifies the fish and affects their feeding, mating, and playing habits.
 You can fix this aquarium filter noise by suspending the filter mid-air inside your fish tank.

 Leave about two or three inches gap between the filter and the tank wall while ensuring that the entire recommended filter system parts are entirely submerged underwater.

 5. Install a quieter aquarium filter system

 Air-driven aquarium filters are generally noisy.
 The noise interferes not just with the aquarium livestock but also with people.
 You may not listen, communicate, or even concentrate on tasks near the loud aquarium noises.
-The best way to fix such aquarium filter noises is by purchasing a quieter aquarium filter system.
+The best way to fix such aquarium filter noises is by purchasing a quieter system.